mrkrumhausen/product-space/_plays/XX - jobs-to-be-done.md

 ### Job story
-All About Context and Causality
+All about context and causality.

 1. Refine A Situation By Adding Contextual Information
 1. Job Stories Come From Real People Not Personas